-Kevin Waite is a political historian of the 19th century United States with a focus on slavery, imperialism, and the American West.
+Kevin Waite is a political historian of the 19th-century United States with a focus on slavery, imperialism, and the American West.
 His first book, West of Slavery: The Southern Dream of a Transcontinental Empire (UNC Press, 2021), is a study of slaveholding expansion in California and the Far Southwest.
 It explores how American Southerners extended their labour order and political vision across the continent, and in the process, triggered a series of conflicts that culminated in the Civil War.
-His next project follows the thousands of former Confederates who fled the country after the collapse of their rebellion in 1865.
-They dispersed across the globe -- to places like Brazil, Mexico, Fiji, and Egypt -- and attempted to resurrect systems of slavery and servitude in the so-called age of emancipation.
-His scholarly articles and book chapters have covered a wide range of subjects: manliness in Napoleonic-era English public schools; the political struggle over America’s first transcontinental railroad; the evolving myth of George Armstrong Custer in Hollywood film; the Civil War in Indian Territory; and Reconstruction in the trans-Mississippi West.

-Kevin received his PhD from the University of Pennsylvania in 2016, and he also holds degrees from the University of Cambridge (MPhil, Modern European History, 2011) and Williams College (BA, History, English, 2009).
+Kevin received his PhD from the University of Pennsylvania in 2016.
+He also holds degrees from the University of Cambridge (MPhil, Modern European History, 2011) and Williams College (BA, History, English, 2009).
 He is a Fellow of the Royal Historical Society.

 Kevin welcomes inquiries from prospective students working on a broad range of topics in U.S. history, especially those interested in the American Civil War era, the history of slavery and emancipation, and the American West.